Rigo-codes/aisd-jse-02-js-variables/README.md

 console.log("Updated Age: ", age); // Expected Output: Updated Age: 30
 ```

-- [ ] See your code in action: Run the JavaScript file in your terminal by entering the command `node index.js` and pressing Enter.
+- [ x] See your code in action: Run the JavaScript file in your terminal by entering the command `node index.js` and pressing Enter.

 **Explanation:**
 - `age` is declared with `let`, so we were able to modify its value to 30.